peverett/YMDK75_SP84_ISO_build_log/README.md

 When it comes to Mechanical Keyboards, I know what I like
 * ISO UK over ANSI
-* MK Browns or MX Clears
+* MX Browns or MX Clears

 I've wanted a split keyboard for a while, but the need for an ISO UK layout put me off a pure Ergonomic build.
 It's also very hard to find a custom split that